Sulfur assimilation: Glutathione

 Glutathione or its homologues, e.g. homoglutathione in Fabaceae; hydroxymethylglutathione in Poaceae are the major water-soluble non-protein thiol compounds present in plant tissue and account for 1-2% of the total sulfur.
 The content of glutathione in plant tissue ranges from 0.1 – 3 mM.
-Cysteine is the direct precursor for the synthesis of glutathione (and its homologues).
+Cysteine is the precursor to glutathione (and its homologues).
 First, γ-glutamylcysteine is synthesized from cysteine and glutamate catalyzed by gamma-glutamylcysteine synthetase.
 Second, glutathione is synthesized from γ-glutamylcysteine and glycine (in glutathione homologues, β-alanine or serine) catalyzed by glutathione synthetase.
-Both steps of the synthesis of glutathione are ATP dependent reactions.
-Glutathione is maintained in the reduced form by an NADPH-dependent glutathione reductase and the ratio of reduced glutathione (GSH) to oxidized glutathione (GSSG) generally exceeds a value of 7.
+Both steps of the synthesis of glutathione are ATP-dependent.
+Glutathione is maintained in the reduced form by an NADPH-dependent glutathione reductase, and the ratio of reduced glutathione (GSH) to oxidized glutathione (GSSG) generally exceeds a value of 7.